salomon-alvarez/marketing_campaigns/README.md

 - **Campaign 1** performed moderately well at 6.45%.
 - **Campaign 2** showed the weakest performance (1.36%), indicating a significant gap compared to the others.

-**Interpretation:**
+**Interpretation & Implications:**
-Campaigns 3, 4, and 5 were the most effective at engaging customers, suggesting that their design and targeting aligned better with customer interests.
-Campaign 2, however, may require a complete redesign or a shift in audience targeting to improve outcomes.
+- Campaigns 3, 4, and 5 were the most effective at engaging customers, suggesting that their design and targeting aligned better with customer interests.
+- Campaign 2, however, may require a complete redesign (offer, messaging, or targeting) to justify continued spending.
+- Future investments should replicate the structure and targeting of Campaigns 3–4–5 while reassessing Campaign 2’s strategy.

 #### Re-Engagement
 Re-engagement was measured at 30, 60, and 90 days after campaigns, capturing the percentage of customers who made a purchase within those windows.